Block diagonally symmetric lozenge tilings: Statement of main results

-Our experimental data indicates that the number of off-diagonally symmetric lozenge tilings of $H(n,n,n)$ is given by $2^{n(n+1)/2}$, which coincides with \eqref{eq.ADsimple}, the number of domino tilings of $AD(n)$!
-This surprising observation motivates us to generalize this symmetry class to the $\r$-block diagonal symmetry class.
-In fact, this observation can be obtained as a special case of Corollary \ref{cor:1}.
+We first notice that the number of off-diagonally symmetric lozenge tilings of $H(n,n,n)$ is $2^{n(n+1)/2}$, which coincides with the number of domino tilings of $AD(n)$.
+This surprising correspondence motivates us to generalize this symmetry class to the $\r$-block diagonal symmetry class (introduced in Section \ref{sec:rblocklozenge}).
+Indeed, we prove that this result can be obtained as a special case of Corollary \ref{cor:1}.